leoncik/CompoSearch/README.md

 ### About this project

 This is a personal project I have made to learn more about Docker and continue to explore Angular.
-It is for now a simple search app where you can search for a composer but I plan to add more features.
+It is a simple search app where you can search for a composer and visit his associated page.
+My focus on this project was more on the structure of the app (Dealing with pre-commit Hooks in a monorepo architecture, Docker, CI, testing) than the features of the App itself.

 ### Features and tech stack